indigo-dc/indigo-datacloud-releases/generic_installation_and_configuration_guide_1.md

 # Generic Installation and Configuration Guide

-This chapter provides information on how to enable and use the INDIGO DataCloud software repositories.
+This chapter provides information on how to enable and use the INDIGO DataCloud software repositories hosting the first major release INDIGO-1 (MidnightBlue).

 Summary
 * [Installing the Operating Systems and Cloud  Management Frameworks](#id1)